-- Place a tray and/or rags below the brake hard line connection on inner fender well. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
-The Spiegler line included with our system will be installed in the exact same orientation. - Using pliers, remove the OEM spring clip at the hard line attachment point.
-You will be replacing these clips with the ones that came with your new brake lines. - Detach hard line brake connection (cont'd) - Remove the second spring clip located on a bracket on the inside of the strut.
-Again, you will replace these with the ones included in the line kit. - Using a 10mm line wrench, loosen and remove hard line fitting from the stock brake line (if you use a standard 10mm open end, you will likely strip the fitting).
-You may need to use a 17mm open end wrench on the lower nut for stability. - Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Wrap/stuff the end of the OEM brake line to prevent brake fluid spillage.
+- Place a tray and/or rags below the brake hard line connection. - Before removing the OEM brake line, take careful note (or a picture if necessary) of the routing.
+The Spiegler line included with our system will be installed in the exact same orientation. - Take note of how the factory spring clip holds the brake line in place (which side is up).
+Using needle nose pliers, remove the OEM spring clip at the hard line attachment point.
+You will be replacing these clips with the ones that came with your new brake lines.

+Brake line install pics courtesy of www.joe250.com

+Step 3- Detach hard line brake connection (cont'd)

+• Remove the second spring clip located on a bracket on the inside of the strut.
+Again, you will replace these with the ones included in the line kit.

+• Using a 10mm line wrench, loosen and remove hard line fitting from the stock brake line (if you use a standard 10mm open end, you will likely strip the fitting).
+You may need to use a 17mm open end wrench on the lower nut for stability.

+- Immediately cover the hard line attachment point with the provided black rubber caps to halt brake fluid loss. - Wrap/stuff the end of the OEM brake line to prevent brake fluid spillage.

-Step 4 - Remove OE caliper
+Step 4- Remove OEM caliper

-- Using a 19mm socket, loosen and remove the two flange bolts that hold the OEM caliper onto the upright.
-These bolts may be difficult to remove.
+- Using a 19mm socket, loosen and remove the two flange bolts that hold the OEM caliper onto the upright. - These bolts may be difficult to remove.
 You may have to use a breaker bar.
 Turning the steering wheel towards the side on which you are working will give you better access to these bolts. - Remove the caliper and set it aside.
 Pads can remain installed in the OEM caliper during removal.

-Step 5 - Remove OE brake disc
+Step 5- Remove OEM disc